 U.S. Secretary of Commerce Announces Minority Business Development Agency Grant Awards – Minority Business Development Agency Issuing $13 Million in Grants through Broad Agency Announcement

 WASHINGTON (November 30, 2018) – Today, U.S. Secretary of Commerce Wilbur Ross announced that the Minority Business Development Agency (MBDA) of the Department of Commerce awarded over $13 million to 35 projects in communities across the country.
-The grants, which are part of MBDA’s new Broad Agency Announcement initiative, reflect critical Department of Commerce priorities including space commerce, aquaculture, disaster relief, and entrepreneurship efforts.
+The grants, which are part of MBDA’s new Broad Agency Announcement initiative, reflect critical Department of Commerce priorities including space commerce, aquaculture, disaster relief, and black entrepreneurship efforts.

 “Under the guidance of President Trump, American businesses have reached unparalleled heights,” said Secretary of Commerce Wilbur Ross.
 “These grant awards will help ensure that all Americans across the spectrum continue to reap the benefits of our thriving economy.”